 Images downloaded via the CLI (using

 os download), via balena.io/os, or manually built via Yocto are the same balenaOS images as those downloaded from balenaCloud but are unconfigured, and will not connect to the balenaCloud servers, but still make use of the Supervisor to keep the containers running.
 This version of balenaOS is meant as an excellent way to get started with Docker containers on embedded systems, and you can read more about this at balena.io/os.

-Should you wish to add an unconfigured device to your balenaCloud application, you may migrate it using the interactive
+Should you wish to add an unconfigured device to your balenaCloud fleet, you may migrate it using the interactive

 balena join CLI command or update the